 Puja and Festival of the Temple

-The temple is open to all devotees irrespective of their cast, creed and religion.
+The temple is open to all devotees irrespective of their cast, creed, and religion.
 Darshan timing is from 5.30 am to 12.30 pm and 5.30 pm to 7.30 pm every day.
-Tapotsavam is the major festival celebrated in the temple during the month of April, when the main deity is taken in a ceremonial possession along the lake.
+Tapotsavam is the major festival celebrated in the temple during the month of April when the main deity is taken in a ceremonial possession along the lake.
 Yakshaganam, a popular performing art form of Karnataka is performed on the night of the festival.

 Male devotees should remove shirts while taking darshan.
 White dhoti (mundu) or pants can be used.
 Wearing dark lungis are not allowed.
-Ladies can wear sarees or any conservative dress suitable to their age.
+Ladies can wear sarees or any conservative dress suitable for their age.